LeonardoSarmento/table-use-case/src/assets/pages/config-en.md

-## Setting up you project for dynamic routing and state managment
+## Setting up a project to manage table filters using Query Params

 Just wait a little bit. i'm writting about it :)